 Of course, writing here on my own site is in itself giving me a platform to share my enthusiasm.
 Similarly, being the UK blog writer for Ballet Papier offers me ample opportunity to contribute ideas and words to a community of arts lovers that spans the globe.
 With pearls of wisdom such as “ballet is the passion that unites us”, Ballet Papier recognises that a love of dance can break down barriers and cross all borders.

-The latest news in my corner of the world is that I have been accepted as a Dance Education student at the Royal Academy of Dance.
-The RAD is one of the world’s most influential dance education organisations and a global leader in continuing professional development in dance.
-Having thrived as a young dancer taking classical ballet examinations with the RAD, I am now completing a programme of study through which I can become a teacher myself.
+The latest news in my corner of the world is that I have been accepted to study at the Royal Academy of Dance.
+The Royal Academy of Dance is one of the world’s most influential dance education organisations and a global leader in continuing professional development in dance.
+Having thrived as a young dancer taking classical ballet examinations with the Royal Academy of Dance, I am now completing a programme of study through which I can become a teacher myself.

-If you share my belief that ballet makes the world a better place to be, then you will not want to miss out on the World Ballet Day live streaming today.
-Equally, please do return to read more of my writing and consider contacting me if you have something to say about ballet, dance and the arts!
+If you share my belief that ballet makes the world a better place to be, then you will not want to miss out on the World Ballet Day live broadcast today.
+Equally, please do return to read more of my writing and consider getting in touch with me if you have something to say about ballet, dance and the arts!

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.